butzee/butzee/README.md

 # Hello, I'm Butzee! 👋
 I am a Master Computer Science student from Germany.
 I am currently working part-time as a working student in a consulting company inside a small security team.
 Currently I am trying myself out in different security topics.
-So I'm working on my personal hacking handbook and trying to get a foothold in the cloud security area.
+So I'm trying to get a foothold in the cloud security area and am currently writing my Master-Thesis.

 Have fun!